All Episodes

 1-800-282-2882.

-The particularly sharp listeners are enjoying the irony of White Wedding being played during the Limbaugh honeymoon week.
+The particularly sharp listeners are enjoying the irony of white wedding being played during the Limbaugh Honeymoon Week.

-And best wishes to Rush and his new bride, and every happiness to them for the honeymoon week and forever after.
+And every happiness to them for the honeymoon week and forever after.

 And Rush will be back on Tuesday of next week.